 Finding someone who sweeps you off your feet is a great feeling.
 The electricity is undeniable and the attraction is sensual.
-Despite the hearts racing and the lips twitching, it can be tempting to throw all caution to the wind, strip naked and get busy.
-However, it's a good idea to come back down to Earth for a moment and ask a few questions before letting the good times roll.
+Despite the hearts racing and the lips twitching, it can be tempting to throw all caution to the wind, strip naked and get busy in bed.
+However, it’s a good idea to come back down to Earth for a moment and ask your partner a few questions before letting the good times roll.

 Have You Been Tested Recently?

 Sex is a great way to bond with your partner while having fun.
 If you are interested in taking your relationship to the next level, asking about your partner’s sexual health is a great opportunity to stay healthy while discovering your partner’s status.

 Not only does this show you care, it also shows a level of maturity and responsibility that your partner will appreciate.
 So if you are worried about how your partner will react, just understand that speaking openly and honestly is a great way to build up intimacy.